-Essence was developed based on information provided by professionals who have extensive experience working in augmentative communication with adults who have degenerative disorders.
+Essence was developed based on information provided by professionals who have extensive experience working in AAC with adults who have degenerative disorders.
 This information was used to design a language program that meets the specific needs of this population and is easy to learn and simple to use.

 What does Essence do besides spell?